Franklin B. Gowen: Family, education and early law practice

 He established his own practice, at the same time becoming active in the local Democratic party.
 Gowen served as Schuylkill County's elected District Attorney (1862–64), though in that period, according to his generally sympathetic biographer, he was "doing too well with his private practice to have time to bother with prosecuting criminals."
 Others argue that Gowen would have diligently prosecuted numerous cases but for his suspects uniformly being furnished with alibis by fellow criminals, some of whom he brought to justice two decades later as Mollie Maguires.
 Whatever Gowen's personal attitude towards his official duties, the climate in Schuylkill County at the time was less than conducive to normal conduct of criminal investigations: First, at that time an elected county sheriff was the principal law enforcement officer.
 Second, and much to the point during Gowen's tenure, in July 1863, roughly the midpoint of his D.A. service and of the Civil War, a national conscription act was passed to bolster Union forces.
 The eruption of anti-draft riots in New York and other cities threatened to replicate in Schuylkill County as well.
 Threats and violence, including murder, occurred in several localities.
 Federal troops were deployed to the county to face down these fierce anti-draft feelings and disruptions, and finally conscription was effected under military force.
 When his own draft number came up that same year, Gowen—by then a father of three—was well-off enough to pay for a substitute, a common practice among those who could afford it.

 When Gowen left public office in 1864 in favor of his more lucrative private law practice, among his clients was the Reading Railroad.
 His practice prospered, and he was finally able to satisfy the lingering judgments against him from the mine failure and to buy a fashionable home in Pottsville.

-In 1865, his two young sons—James and Franklin Benjamin, Jr.—died from illness, leaving his daughter Ellen an only child: she was to have no other brothers or sisters.
+In 1865, his two young sons—James and Franklin Benjamin, Jr.—died from illness, leaving his daughter Esther an only child: she was to have no other brothers or sisters.
 Also that spring Franklin's beloved younger brother, George, was killed in the final days of the Civil War.
 Col. George Gowen, who had originally moved to Schuylkill County to assist in his brother's mining enterprise, was regarded in Pottsville as a local hero, and the G.A.R. post and local militia company were given his name.